-The Billikens are coming off a 19-win campaign in 2010 with signature wins against Wake Forest, Xavier and Utah.
+In her final season at SLU, Billikens had a 19-win campaign in 2010 with signature wins against Wake Forest, Xavier and Utah.
 In 2009, SLU earned an American Volleyball Coaches Association (AVCA) preseason ranking (No. 20) for the first time ever.
 In the 2009 season's opening weekend, a school-record 6,106 fans turned out for SLU's Active Ankle Challenge finale versus top-ranked and defending national champion Penn State.
 Over the next two weeks, the senior-laden Billikens battled four more teams ranked among the AVCA top 15, collecting a win over No. 10 California.
 Saint Louis earned the highest ranking in program history the following week, coming in at No. 16 on Sept.
 7.

 Kordes began her coaching career in 1999 when Indiana hired her as an assistant coach.
 However, her stay in Bloomington was short-lived as she had an opportunity to take the recruiting position at the University of Illinois under former U of L head coach Don Hardin.
 Kordes then spent the next six seasons with the Fighting Illini, serving as the top assistant from 1999-2003 and coaching two All-Americans.
 During her stint, the Illini qualified for the NCAA Tournament three times and posted a 90-61 record.
 In 2003, Kordes helped them to a 26-7 record, the Sweet 16 of the NCAA Tournament and a No. 15 final ranking.

-Kordes has exhibited leadership within the AVCA, where she is president-elect.
-She will be president for the 2012 season that will culminate at the Final Four which will be held in Louisville at the KFC Yum!
-Center.
-From 2006-08, she was a member of the Northeast Region Ranking Committee and the region's All-America Committee.
-Kordes was named chair of the Northeast Region All-America Committee in 2009 and since then has been a member of the national All-America Committee.
-She is also a member of the newly formed AVCA Coaches for Coaches Committee.
+Kordes has exhibited leadership within the AVCA, where she is the current past president.
+From 2006-08, she was a member of the AVCA Northeast Region Ranking Committee and the region's All-America Committee.
+Kordes was named chair of the Northeast Region All-America Committee in 2009 and has been a member of the national All-America Committee.
+She is also a member of the AVCA Coaches for Coaches Committee.